humdrum-tools/humdrum-documentation/guide/ch21/index.md

 [**context**](/tool/context),
 [**humsed**](/tool/humsed), [**rid**](/tool/rid) and
 other tools might facilitate the searching task.
-In future chapters will will consider how \"similarity\" tools such as [**correl**](/tool/correl) and [**simil**](/tool/simil) can contribute to more sophisticated pattern searches.
+In future chapters will will consider how "similarity" tools such as [**correl**](/tool/correl) and [**simil**](/tool/simil) can contribute to more sophisticated pattern searches.